livetrails/targetj/README.md

 ## Why TargetJ?

 Imagine building a single-page web app using a unified approach for API integration, animations, event handling, and more—without having to manage asynchronous calls, loops, callbacks, promises, timeouts, state management, CSS, HTML attributes, tags, or HTML nesting.
-That’s exactly what TargetJ offers: it simplifies the entire development process with a new, simplified paradigm.
+That’s exactly what TargetJ offers: it simplifies the entire development process with a new, simplified approach.

 ## Do I still need HTML and CSS files?